-When distant suburban cemeteries had been built by the turn of the 20th century, Prague's Electric Company, the local public transport operator, devised a plan to connect them with central residental areas using special "funeral trams".
-Not only to carry coffins, but also to host funeral rites during the journey to the cemetery - a trully futuristic notion combining the new electric current and old catholic faith, 19th century ritual and 20th century efficiency.
-The proposed Kafka-esque tram consisted of two separate compartments, each for one ceremony: there was space for 8 mourners, the coffin, funeral wreaths and a separate coupé for the clergyman.
+When distant suburban cemeteries were built by the turn of the 20th century, Prague's Electric Company, the local public transport operator, devised a plan to connect them with central residential areas using special 'funeral trams.'
+These trams were designed not only to carry coffins but also to host funeral rites during the journey to the cemetery—a truly futuristic notion combining the new electric current with old Catholic faith, 19th-century ritual, and 20th-century efficiency.
+The proposed Kafka-esque tram consisted of two separate compartments, each for one ceremony: there was space for eight mourners, the coffin, funeral wreaths, and a separate coupé for the clergyman.

-It was designed to carry 4 coffins in 2 compartments accessible from the side walls of the vehicle, painted black and instead of the usual route number, the roof lamp showcased an illuminated cross.
-The tram was operated by military personnel and within one year carried over 1042 coffins of front-line soldiers.
-It was dubbed "Černá Máry" (The Black Mary) by the frightened locals.
+The tram was designed to carry four coffins in two compartments, accessible from the side walls of the vehicle.
+It was painted black, and instead of the usual route number, the roof lamp displayed an illuminated cross.
+The tram was operated by military personnel and, within one year, carried over 1,042 coffins of front-line soldiers.
+It was dubbed 'Černá Máry' (The Black Mary) by the frightened locals.

 You may also like